 Seoul Forest is a very large park.
 There is a kid’s playground, that includes a giant metal slide.
 I wanted to go down it, but even with us being there at night there were quite a few kiddos there.
 I was told that there’s also a wild life area, I believe that they have deer there, but since we were there at night we didn’t see anything.

 If you walk all the way through the park you eventually come to a bridge.
 It was BEAUTIFUL at night.
 We kept walking on the bike path that took us up the Han River.
-It was a long walk but we eventually caught the subway from there.
+It was a long walk but we eventually caught the subway.

-We thought it would’ve been fun to rent bikes and ride around the Han River in the daytime (you’ll have to download an app that, seems to change back to Korean, but then you can rent one of the white & green bikes; here’s a blog that tells you what to do for the bikes.
-Hopefully, that helps.).
+We thought it would’ve been fun to rent bikes and ride around the Han River in the daytime.
+You’ll have to download an app (that may change back to Korean), but then you can rent one of the white & green bikes; here’s a blog that tells you what to do for the bikes.
+Hopefully, that helps.

 National Museum of Korea